Llisha-Bleu/bikesharing/README.md

 # bikesharing
-New project on Mission to Mars analysis.
-Adjusting the current web app.
+New project on Bike sharing analysis.
+Creating visualizations for investors proposal.

 ## Project Overview
 Using knowledge of Tableau to visualize the bike-sharing program in Des Moines as a solid business proposal to investors.
 To solidify the proposal, one of the key stakeholders would like to see a bike trip analysis.